 But some accessories are useful and sometimes critical.
-First is a power bank.
+First is a laptop power bank.
 Many cameras these days allow USB charging.
 Even if you are a veteran in photography, there are times that you are either over-enthusiastic with your shooting or you simply forgot to charge your batteries the night before and arrive with half tank of fuel that won’t last the entire engagement session.
 Bringing spare batteries of course can avoid this problem, but don’t forget your phone also needs power.
 And don't forget spare memory cards, in case the ones in your camera become corrupted or fill up early.

 Other little things such as lens wipes, tissues, even sanitizing hand gel is super useful to have in your bag in today's world.

 Shooting engagement photos is fun if you allow it to be, and our tips will take you a long way to having a successful session with your couple.
 You should never treat engagement photos solely as a job and be too rigid on things.
 Relax, be your creative self, and enjoy your work!